 We are continually asked for information on trader taxation.
-Many traders do not realize that there is a substantial difference between the taxation of stocks, options on stocks, and the taxation of futures, commodities, and options on indexes.
+Many traders do not realize that there is a substantial difference between the taxation of stocks, options, futures, forex, and cryptocurrency.
 Of even more concern to us is the fact that many of the accountants that are filling out the tax forms for these traders and investors don't appear to know the difference in the taxation either.

-This is troublesome for the trader who is making his/her living actively trading in the marketplace and as a result of hard work and many years of study becomes successful only to end up giving more of his trading profit to the government than necessary, because of an accountant who does not know the rules.
+This is troublesome for the trader who is making a living actively trading in the marketplace and as a result of hard work and many years of study becomes successful only to end up giving more trading profit to the government than necessary, because of an accountant who does not know the rules.